Hk-Hacker-Harsh/TryHackMe/Pickle-Rick/Readme.md

 Here, we got a login page.
-ok, previously we got a username  : R1ckRul3s and we also got a word string from robots.txt : Wubbalubbadubdub So, lets try them as username and password.
+ok, previously we got a username  : `R1ckRul3s` and we also got a word string from robots.txt : `Wubbalubbadubdub` So, lets try them as username and password.

 After login we got a Command panel:

 ![Command Pannel](https://github.com/Hk-Hacker-Harsh/TryHackMe/blob/Root/Pickle-Rick/IMG/9.png?raw=true)

-Lets try to run simple linux command like: ls, whoami , date, cat ,etc.
+Lets try to run simple linux command like: `ls`, `whoami` , `date`, `cat` , etc.

 OK, so its a Linux Server.
-Now lets see results of ls:
+Now lets see results of `ls`:
 ![Cat](https://github.com/Hk-Hacker-Harsh/TryHackMe/blob/Root/Pickle-Rick/IMG/10.png?raw=true)

-Got a list of files on the server. lets try to read a file using "cat <filename>".
+Got a list of files on the server. lets try to read a file using `cat <filename>`.

 OOhhooo  some commands are disabled.

-lets try to access Sup3rS3cretPickl3Ingred.txt using url method:
+lets try to access `Sup3rS3cretPickl3Ingred.txt` using url method:

-**http://\<Machine IP\>/Sup3rS3cretPickl3Ingred.txt**
+**http://<Machine IP\>/Sup3rS3cretPickl3Ingred.txt**

 ***Output:***